One size never fits all, and the way in which we learn is different for all of us.

-Pupils are primarily a visual learner, an auditory learner or a kinaesthetic learner, according to the proponents of the theory – and understanding which can help us to understand how each pupil is best engaged with learning.
+Pupils are primarily a visual learner, an auditory learner or a kinaesthetic learner, goes the theory.
+Understanding which can help us to find the best way to engage each pupil with learning.

-A number of measures are used to determine the learning style for which a person has a preference, including Neil Fleming’s VARK Questionnaire.
-However, the first step to determining your child’s preference is usually simply asking them whether they find it easiest to learn from seeing and reading, from hearing and speaking or from physical activity (‘doing’).
+A number of measures are used to determine the preferred learning style, including Neil Fleming’s VARK Questionnaire.
+But the first step is usually simply asking them whether they find it easiest to learn from seeing and reading, from hearing and speaking, or from physical activity (‘doing’).

-Of course, it may be that a person enjoys a combination of learning styles or prefers one learning style for one subject and a different learning style for another.
-However, if a child expresses a clear preference, tailoring lessons and activities accordingly may provide a great boost to the pupil’s learning and achievement.
+Many children and adults may enjoy a combination of learning styles or prefer one learning style for one subject and a different learning style for another.
+But if a child expresses a clear preference, tailoring lessons and activities accordingly could provide a great boost to the pupil’s learning and achievement.